-Biden routs Sanders in Florida and Illinois, projected to win Arizona
+Joe Biden edges closer to Democratic nomination with blowout wins

 Officials in the three states that voted on Tuesday had assured the public it was safe despite fears about the coronavirus, which has dramatically altered American life, forced the campaigns to abandon public events and prompted other states to postpone future primary elections.

-In remarks livestreamed online before the voting ended on Tuesday, Sanders did not mention Tuesday’s primaries but set out a detailed $2 trillion plan to deal with the health and economic impacts of coronavirus.
+In remarks livestreamed online before the voting ended on Tuesday, Sanders did not mention Tuesday’s primaries but set out a detailed $2 trillion plan to deal with the health and economic impacts of the coronavirus.

-Tracy Finger, 53, wore a face mask as he cast a vote for Sanders in Miami on Tuesday.
+Tracy Finger, 53, wore a face mask as he cast a vote for Sanders in Miami.
 He said he expected the pandemic would offer the eventual Democratic nominee a political boost given the Trump administration’s response, which has drawn criticism for a lack of urgency.

 Armed with hand sanitizer in his jacket pocket, Bill Monnin, a 60-year-old bartender who was recently laid off because of a lack of business due to the coronavirus, went to cast his ballot in Chicago.